 - Anyone who must work on their boat

 Beginning August 1, anyone entering Massachusetts (visitors and returning residents alike) from a state considered “high-risk” for COVID-19 has to fill out a travel form and self-quarantine for 14 days or produce a negative test result.

 Those found to be in violation of the order could be fined $500 per day.

-There are exemptions, which include people traveling from one of six “lower-risk states” – most of New England, New York, New Jersey and Hawaii – along with people commuting to work or school, people receiving specialized medical treatment, and military personnel.
+There are exemptions, which include people traveling from one of nine “lower-risk states,” along with people commuting to work or school, people receiving specialized medical treatment, and military personnel.

-However, workers or students who travel out-of-state for personal or leisure reasons cannot rely on that exemption, according to Massachusetts officials.
+However, workers or students who travel out-of-state for personal or leisure reasons cannot rely on that exemption, according to Mass. officials.

 COVID-19 Travel Order: List of requirements and exemptions »